PayNearMe Review

 Weak

 The default US iGaming PSP.
-BetMGM, FanDuel, Caesars, PointsBet, TVG, Mohegan Digital and Maverick Gaming all run on PayNearMe.
+BetMGM, FanDuel, DraftKings, Caesars, PointsBet, TVG, Mohegan Digital and Maverick Gaming all accept PayNearMe.
 The company processes cash deposits for 16 of the 17 largest US online casinos and 9 of the 10 largest US gaming operators.
-31,000+ retail cash locations (7-Eleven, Walgreens, CVS, Family Dollar, Walmart) is a moat no other iGaming PSP has built.
-MoneyLine — their dedicated iGaming product — launched October 2021.
-Series E $50M in September 2025 brings total funding to roughly $278M.
-The hard limit: US-only.
-No European, UK, LATAM or APAC presence, and no crypto support.
+62,000+ retail cash locations (7-Eleven, Walgreens, CVS, Family Dollar, Walmart, Dollar General, Kroger, Casey's) is a moat no other iGaming PSP has built.
+MoneyLine, their dedicated iGaming product, launched October 2021.
+A Series E of $50M in September 2025 from AVP brought total funding to roughly $278M (per PitchBook, including debt), and the platform was renamed PayXM at the same time.
+2025 revenue topped $200M (60% YoY) on $50B+ annual processing volume.
+The hard limit is that it is US-only: no European, UK, LATAM or APAC presence, and no crypto support.
 Founded 2009, Santa Clara, ~280 employees, PCI DSS v4.0 Level 1, money transmitter licenses in 48+ states.
 Trustpilot is essentially empty (1 review).

 Quick Info